HarishFirke/usage-analytics-dashboard/README.md

 **Query Parameters:**

 - `search`: Search term for users, companies, or content
-- `companyId`: Filter by specific company ID
+- `companyId`: Filter by specific company ID (empty string for all companies)
 - `dateRange`: Number of days (7, 30, 90)
 - `fromDate`: Start date in YYYY-MM-DD format
 - `toDate`: End date in YYYY-MM-DD format